samdoidge/samdoidge.com/_posts/2018-11-22-angular-lazy-loading.md

 ---
 layout: post
 title: "Lazy Loading in Angular 6"
-comments: True
 tags: [tech]
 ---

 This is a quick video of lazy loading working for Angular 6 routes.
-It is used when routing to feature modules, and stops the modules being initiliased before they are needed.
+It is used when routing to feature modules, and stops the modules being initialised before they are needed.

 ```const routes: Routes = [
   {